paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-089-congregate-housing-services.md

 The Fair Labor Standards Act of 1938, referred to in subsec. (j)(1)(A), is act June 25, 1938, ch.
 676, 52 Stat.
 1060, which is classified principally to chapter 8 (§ 201 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see [section 201 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section201&num=0&edition=prelim) and Tables.

 The United States Housing Act of 1937, referred to in subsec. (k)(6)(A), is act Sept.
 1, 1937, ch.
 896, as revised generally by Pub.
 L. 93–383, title II, § 201(a), Aug.
 22, 1974, 88 Stat.
-653, and amended.
-Title II of the Act, which was classified generally to subchapter II (§ 1437aa et seq.) of chapter 8 of this title, was repealed by Pub.
+653. Title II of the Act, which was classified generally to subchapter II (§ 1437aa et seq.) of chapter 8 of this title, was repealed by Pub.
 L. 104–330, title V, § 501(a), Oct.
 26, 1996, 110 Stat.
 4041.
 For complete classification of this Act to the Code, see Short title note set out under [section 1437 of this title](./chapter-008-low-income-housing.md#section-1437) and Tables.

 Section 8(b)(2) of the United States Housing Act, referred to in subsec. (k)(6)(B), probably means section 8(b)(2) of the United States Housing Act of 1937, which was classified to [section 1437f(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1437f/b/2&num=0&edition=prelim) and was repealed by Pub.
 L. 98–181, title I [title II, § 209(a)(2)], Nov.
 30, 1983, 97 Stat.
 1183.